A CIRCULAR ECONOMY

 We have organised calls for ideas to find practical solutions for both nutrient cycling and the future of the forest industry.
 We have also encouraged the fashion and textile industry to create a development programme of its own, inspired young people and their thinking with a video competition and the assisted the organisers of large events through our co-operation with the Lahti 2017 FIS Nordic World Ski Championships.

-In October 2016, we published a list highlighting some of the most interesting business examples in the Finnish circular economy.
+We have published a list highlighting some of the most interesting business examples in the Finnish circular economy.
 We have updated the list twice since 2016 and it includes now almost 100 companies.